-This term the pupils will study the following topics in preparation for the scholarship examinations next term.
+This term, the pupils will study the following topics in preparation for the scholarship examinations next term.

 Number: The pupils will study the four rules of number for integers, decimals, fractions and negatives and apply BIDMAS.
-They will write numbers in standard index form and learn the rules of indices.
-They will calculate percentage increases and decreases and express this as a %.
+They will write numbers in standard index form and revise/ apply the rules of indices.
+They will calculate percentage increases and decreases.
 They will explore the relationship between speed, distance and time.
 Review prime factorisation and find the HCF and LCM.